 Today we go to the north of the border to find some of the best dividend stocks Canada has to offer.
 Each of these stocks is listed on an American Exchange as well as a Canadian Exchange, and is therefore easily bought and sold by both my US and Canadian readers.

-These 6 stocks have been shortlisted for their dividend yield, a solid dividend coverage, and their current valuations based on key ratios such as Price to Earnings and Price to Book Value.
+These 6 stocks have been shortlisted for their dividend yield, a solid dividend coverage, and their current valuations based on key ratios such as Price to Earnings and Price to Book Value (See book value of share).
 A further study of these 6 ideas is sure to uncover a great investment or 2 to add to your portfolios.
 Please note that each stock in this list has a payout ratio under 40%.

 American readers who may be worried about the tax issues of Canadian dividend payments should keep in mind that while Canadian tax maybe withheld at the source when the dividends are paid, these can be adjusted against the US tax rate when you file your income taxes.
 Normally the impact is minimal and there is just simple addition to your filing that any competent accountant or a tax software can easily handle.